-England rugby star Danny Cipriani ‘let himself down’ during street brawl
+England rugby star Danny Cipriani ‘let himself down’ during police fracas

 -

-England rugby star Danny Cipriani ‘let himself down’ during street brawl
+England rugby star Danny Cipriani ‘let himself down’ during police fracas

-England rugby star Danny Cipriani has “let himself, his family and his club down” in an assault at a Jersey bar.
+England rugby star Danny Cipriani “let himself, his family and his club down” when he resisted arrest outside a Jersey bar, a court has heard.

-The 30-year-old grappled with police after rowing with a doorman at the Royal Yacht Hotel in St Helier on Wednesday.
+The 30-year-old grappled with police, injuring a female officer, as they tried to detain him following a row with a doorman at the Royal Yacht Hotel in St Helier early on Wednesday.

-A female officer suffered bruising after he tried to break free from his handcuffs.
+The policewoman suffered bruising after Cipriani tried to break free from his handcuffs.

 He was fined £2,000 and ordered to pay £250 compensation at Jersey Magistrates’ Court on Thursday after pleading guilty to resisting arrest and common assault.

-Mike Preston, defending, said: “He has suffered extreme embarrassment and knows he has let himself, his family and his club down.”
+Mike Preston, defending, said: “He has suffered extreme embarrassment and knows he has let himself, his family and his club down.
+The (Gloucester RFC) club captain is here to support him.”

 Prosecutor Samantha Morris said the incident started when the doorman stopped Cipriani from walking out of the bar with two drinks.

-He called the police after the fly-half became “physically aggressive”, she added.
+The doorman called police after the fly-half became “physically aggressive”.

 She said he “refused to understand why he was being arrested” and “tensed up”, refusing to put his arms behind his back.